Agape Bible Study

-MAJOR EVENTS IN PAUL'S LIFE Year AD
+MAJOR EVENTS IN ST. PAUL'S LIFE YEAR AD

-(all dates are approximate)
+(most dates are approximate)

-Becomes a Pharisees (Acts 23:6; 1 Co 15:9; Gal 1:13; Phil 3:6)
+He is a Pharisees (Acts 23:6; 1 Co 15:9; Gal 1:13; Phil 3:6)

 30?